|

-How to make your proofreading and editing business stand out If you're a new proofreader or editor and you're wondering whether you should specialize, here's my advice, all packed up into a 15-page PDF booklet.
+If you're a new proofreader or editor and you're wondering whether you should specialize, here's my advice on how to stand out.

 I believe that being a specialist makes sense in a global editorial market, and in this free mini ebook, I discuss how using the appropriate language helps you achieve the following goals, even if you're a new starter: